Frequently asked questions about the modified Atkins diet

 Prospective studies from several hospitals have shown preliminary evidence that the modified Atkins diet is effective in improving seizure control in 45% of the patients who have trialed it.
-Further pediatric and adult studies are underway.

 4. How is the modified Atkins diet designed?

-Special ketogenic formulas are designed for this purpose and are optimal for individuals with feeding tubes.
+No, special ketogenic formulas are designed for this purpose and are optimal for individuals with feeding tubes.
 These formulas are based on the ratio system of 4:1 and 3:1.